haraldkubota/tailscale-tf/README.md

 [ec2-user@ip-10-8-1-168 ~]$ sudo systemctl enable --now tailscaled
 ```

-This advertise all of your VPC to be connectable via Tailscale.
-You can select specific ones, e.g. only a private network.
-Simply adjust the advertised routes to your liking.
-The default is to use the complete VPC.
-Convenient, but not secure.

-Also be aware that any EC2 machine which you can reach from home, can also reach every machine at home.
-Again, it's convenient, but not secure.

 In a browser on any computer:

-* Open a browser for above URL, authenticate and approve.
+* Open a browser for above URL (https://login.tailscale.com/a/1893XXXXXXXXXX in my example), authenticate and approve.
 * Go to the Tailscale management console and
  * disable key expiry and
  * approve the route to the VPC